Executive Order 13990

-Executive Order 13990, officially titled Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis is an executive order signed by President Joe Biden on January 20, 2021, which implements various environmental policies of his administration including revoking the permit for the Keystone XL Pipeline and temporarily prohibiting drilling in the arctic refuge.
+Executive Order 13990, officially titled Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis was an executive order signed by President Joe Biden on January 20, 2021, which implements various environmental policies of his administration including revoking the permit for the Keystone XL Pipeline and temporarily prohibiting drilling in the arctic refuge.
 It was rescinded by Donald Trump within hours of his assuming office on January 20, 2025.

 Provisions

 Executive Order 13990 includes several provisions designed to reverse actions taken by the previous administration and recommit the United States to combating climate change.
 Key provisions of the order include: